Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 - Technology
 - Entrepreneurship

-To improve the quality of life on our Planet.
+To improve the quality of life.

 # TDF Weekly Progress